oleksiimikhno/RubyHW/HW8/blog-RoR-api/README.md

 * Route `/api/v1/articles?tag=new` see all articles with tag `new`

+## Filter articles by author name

+* Route `/api/v1/articles?author=peter` will find if there is a match in the author's name `Peter Parker`

 ## Add new tag in article

 * Route `/api/v1/articles?/1/add-tag?name=new` if tag exit in tag_table